mvysny/shepherd/README.md

 If you browse to the app, and you'll get nginx 404:

 * Go to [Kubernetes Dashboard: Ingress](https://127.0.0.1:10443/#/ingress?namespace=_all) and make sure `Endpoints` shows `127.0.0.1`
-  * If it doesn't, remove `kubernetes.io/ingress.class: nginx` from your ingress yaml, remove the ingress rule and add it back.
+  * If it doesn't, remove `kubernetes.io/ingress.class: nginx` from your ingress yaml, remove the ingress rule via `mkctl delete -f` and add it back.
+  * Then, wait a bit - the ingress rule starts with empty endpoint but should set itself to `127.0.0.1` in a couple of seconds.

 If you browse to the app, you'll wait and then you'll get nginx 504: